Anasfadz/Anasfadz/README.md

 👋 Hi, I’m Anas Fadzrin
 👀 I’m interested in various technologies, with a strong focus on developing PHP-based software systems using frameworks such as **CodeIgniter** and **Laravel**.
-🌱 I’m currently learning and exploring **React.js, Vue.js, Node.js, Angular, Ionic, Laravel, PHP, CodeIgniter, AWS, TensorFlow, Python, and Java**.
+🌱 I’m currently learning and exploring **React.js, Vue.js, Node.js, Angular, Ionic, Laravel, PHP, CodeIgniter, AWS, TensorFlow, Python, Dart, FLutter, Go, Springboot and Java**.
 💻 I'm seeking opportunities to work on projects within the **services and fintech industry**, especially those involving **backend development, databases, APIs, system integrations, and automation**.
 📫 How to reach me: **[anasfadzrin@gmail.com](mailto:anasfadzrin@gmail.com)**